bokeh/bokeh/sphinx/source/docs/quickstart.rst

 Getting Started
 ---------------

-By it's nature Bokeh is wide and flexible, so this quickstart should only be considered as a quick taste of Bokeh capabilities and workflows.
-For more meaningful and detailed information please move forward the full docs.
+Bokeh is very large and flexible by it's nature, so this section should only be considered just as a quick taste of Bokeh capabilities and workflows.
+For more meaningful and detailed information please move forward the full :ref:`userguide`.

-First, let's write some boilerplate code to generate the data that we will be using on all examples below.
+Let's start with some examples.
+First, we start preparing some boilerplate code to generate the data that we will be using on all code samples below.

 .. literalinclude:: examples/examples_boilerplate.py
    :language: python
    :linenos:

-Plotting data to a simple line chart can be quite easy if you already have your data ready to use.
+Plotting this data as a simple line chart is very straightforward:

 .. literalinclude:: examples/simple_line.py
    :language: python